Archive for April, 2014

 Several years ago, Don returned from a trip to Arizona wearing a t-shirt that said, “what happens in the desert, stays in the desert”.
 That’s more or less true.
 For the fifth consecutive year, I’ve returned to the north with part of my soul remaining behind.
 However, this year, with it being so dry in southeast Arizona, part of the desert tried to come home with me.
 My van is probably carrying a couple of pounds of red dust.
 It’s on and inside of everything, including the guitar, banjo and fiddle cases.

 As most of you will know, this blog has been very quiet over the winter.
-In part, it was a case of me not feeling much like writing, but also due to preoccupation with the project that was alluded to in the previous blog post.
-After five years of renting a house in town, It seened time to move on.
+In part, it was a case of me not feeling much like writing, but also due to preoccupation with some decisions about whether to return to the same place next winter.
+After five years of renting a house in town, It seemed time to move on.
 The rental house has been a good thing in my life — sort of like a big life raft floating serenely on the Sea of Chaos.
 However, now, with the old place at Round Hill gradually taking shape, it felt like the right time to leave the raft and swim off into a new adventure.

-We chose a location where we would be surrounded by nature – and it is, from just about the second you step out the door.
+It is a place where I would be surrounded by nature.
 It’s Chihuahuan desert, dominated by mesquite, whitethorn acacia, creosote bush, devil’s claw, yucca, and other arid land plants.

 In places, ant hills scatter the sand like craters on a moonscape.

 Footprints of javelina, fox, coyote, roadrunner, kangaroo rat, lizards, and other creatures form a network of trails.
-Kestrel, ravens, vultures, harriers, redtail hawks, and in winter, sandhill crane, glide and soar overrhead.
+Kestrel, ravens, vultures, harriers, redtail hawks, and in winter, sandhill cranes, glide and soar overrhead.

-Every foray presents us with some new plant, creature, fascinating rock, or old relic from past.
+Every foray presents me with some new plant, creature, fascinating rock, or old relic from the past.
 There is a 360 view of the sky.
 Sunrises, sunsets and clouds take on a greater significance.
 At night, the moon and stars take center stage.

-The dogs love the freedom of racing down washes and around hummocks of mesquite – as do we.
+The dogs love the freedom of racing down washes and around hummocks of mesquite – as do I.